Catholic–Eastern Orthodox relations: Sack of Constantinople

-Second Council of Lyons
+Second Council of Lyon

-The Second Council of Lyons in 1274 was an attempted reconciliation called by Pope Gregory X. The council had in attendance over 300 bishops, who discussed the union of the East and the West.
+The Second Council of Lyon in 1274 was an attempted reconciliation called by Pope Gregory X. The council had in attendance over 300 bishops, who discussed the union of the East and the West.
 Pope Gregory X said Mass for the Feast of Peter and Paul which was attended by both sides.
 The Greeks conceded the contested Filioque clause, which allowed reunification to be momentarily reached.
 However, it was only short lived, for while Emperor Michael VIII Palaeologus was enthusiastic about reunion, the Eastern clergy were largely opposed to the decisions of the council.
 Hence, when his son Andronikos II Palaiologos succeeded as Emperor, he repudiated the union.

 Council of Florence

-The Council of Ferrara-Florence in 1438-1445 was the most notable historic effort towards achieving ecumenical unity.
+The Council of Ferrara-Florence in 1438–1445 was the most notable historic effort towards achieving ecumenical unity.
 The Western Church sent letters to their Greek counterparts enthusiastic about future unity.
 They gathered with the intent of doctrinal agreement and ending the schism.
 The Greeks in attendance did eventually accept the filioque clause, as well as the Latin perspective on the Eucharist, purgatory and papal primacy.

 The bull of unity, Laetentur Caeli, brought about a complete reunification; having been proclaimed by the representatives of all five patriarchal sees.
 The evidence of unity was most sensationally seen in the participation in each other's liturgies, as well as growing appreciation for respective patristic traditions.

 This was short lived, due to the Eastern Orthodox deciding to later reject the union, driven by the lower class’ anti-western sentiments and the fall of Constantinople to the Turks in 1453.
-Along with the antagonism was an ongoing disagreement over those theological issues dealt with in the Council: the filioque, purgatory and papal primacy.
+Along with the antagonism was an ongoing disagreement over those theological issues dealt with in the council: the filioque, purgatory and papal primacy.
 The Orthodox argued that Florence should not be considered a valid Ecumenical Council, as it didn't follow the traditional method.
 Ultimately, Florence served to highlight the overwhelming difficulty of unification.

 Eastern Catholic Churches

 Despite the failure of Florence, relations were fairly strong in the following centuries.
 The Eastern Catholic Churches emerged from a movement which sought to enter full communion with the Pope while retaining elements of their traditional liturgical practices and canonical rules.
-There are a range of Eastern Catholic Churches including (but not limited to):
+Here is a list of Eastern Catholic Churches that have their origins in the Eastern Orthodox Church: